 The Commission VMS shall be administered by the SPRFMO Secretariat under the guidance of the Commission.

-Data collected by the Commission VMS shall be securely stored by the Secretariat for at least three years and for a period to be determined by the Commission, and shall be used by the Members and CNCPs to achieve compliance with CMMs.
+Data collected by the Commission VMS shall be securely stored by the Secretariat for at least three years and shall be used by the Members and CNCPs, in accordance with the provisions of this CMM, to achieve compliance with CMMs.
 VMS data may also be used by the Scientific Committee for analysis to support specific scientific advice requested by the Commission for sound fisheries management decision-making in the Convention Area.

 Without prejudice to the principle of flag State responsibility, each Member and CNCP shall require vessels flying its flag to report VMS data automatically either: